Get Into Nature

 Robert Lobe was born in Detroit, Michigan, in 1945 and studied at the Oberlin College in Ohio and Hunter College in New York City.
 His work has been presented in a number of solo and group exhibitions and is included in such major collections as the Guggenheim Museum, the Whitney Museum, and the Brooklyn Museum in New York; the National Gallery in Washington D.C.; the Walker Art Center in Minneapolis; Storm King Art Center, Mountainville, New York; and the Laumeier Sculpture Park in St. Louis, Missouri.
 He is a recipient of numerous grants and awards including a National Endowment for the Arts Fellowship and a Pollack-Krasner Foundation Award.

 Tuesdays in June, July, August, and September, 6:00pm-7:15pm.
 With Jacqui Nash of The Yoga House.
 Breathe deep as you relax and take in the fresh air and mountain views.
 Join Jacqui as you unwind from your day and reconnect with yourself in this beautiful outdoor setting.
 The series will focus on Vinyasa Yoga for beginner and intermediate students.
 Sign up for individual classes, any 9 classes, or the full series.
 Bring your own mat and water.
 Rain or Shine.
 Please arrive 15 minutes early to set-up, so the class can start promptly at 6pm.
 Children ages 12 and up are welcome.
 Children must always be accompanied by an adult.
 Reservations are required and payment is due at the time of registration.
 Space is limited, register early.$12 per class for Preserve members; $14 per class non-members.
 Register for 9 classes and receive 10% off (enter coupon code yoga9 at checkout).
-Register for the series and receive 20% off (enter coupon code yoga18 at checkout).
 REGISTER HERE.

-Friday, August 21, 10am-12noon.
-Join Natasha Piatrunia, Mohonk Preserve Volunteer, and explore the fields and a replica of a Lenape longhouse.
+Friday, September 18th, 10am-12noon.
+Join Kevin Genter, Mohonk Preserve Volunteer, and experience different forest habitats as you search for Monarch butterflies headed south for the winter.
 Bring water and snacks.
 Please leave your pets at home.
 Jogging strollers are not appropriate; little ones in carriers are always welcomed.
 Children ages 2 to 6 are welcome and must always be accompanied by an adult.
 This program includes a 1.5-mile hike, and moves at a toddler’s pace.
 Reservations are required.
 There is a 15 parent limit.
 Participants should meet at the Mohonk Preserve Spring Farm trailhead.
 It is advised to come early to secure a parking spot.
 The fee per person: free for Mohonk Preserve members, non-members pay the $12 hiking day use fee.
 Children 12 and under are free.
+REGISTER HERE.